Gertrude Stein: "There is no there there"

 It is a funny thing about addresses where you live.
 When you live there you know it so well that it is like an identity a thing that is so much a thing that it could not ever be any other thing and then you live somewhere else and years later, the address that was so much an address that it was like your name and you said it as if it was not an address but something that was living and then years after you do not know what the address was and when you say it is not a name anymore but something you cannot remember.
 That is what makes your identity not a thing that exists but something you do or do not remember.

+The phrase inspired a metal sculpture by artist Steve Gillman erected in 2005, with words "here" and "there" in all-capitals marking the border between the cities of Berkeley and Oakland.

 Political views

 Stein was a vocal critic of Franklin D. Roosevelt and the New Deal.

-Some have stressed Stein's lesbian, feminist, pro-immigration, and democratic politics, although her statements on immigration need to be seen in context of the time and world events.
+Some have stressed Stein's lesbian, feminist, pro-immigration, and democratic politics.
 In a 1934 interview published in The New York Times, she stated: That is the reason why I do not approve of the stringent immigration laws in America today.
 We need the stimulation of new blood.
 It is best to favor healthy competition.
 There is no reason why we should not select our immigrants with greater care, nor why we should not bar certain peoples and preserve the color line for instance.
 But if we shut down on immigration completely we shall become stagnant.
 The French may not like the competition of foreigners, but they let them in.
 They accept the challenge and derive the stimulus.
 I am surprised that there is not more discussion of immigration in the United States than there is.
 We have got rid of prohibition restrictions, and it seems to me the next thing we should do is to relax the severity of immigration restrictions.

 Stein expressed admiration for Vichy leader Marshal Philippe Pétain.
 Some have argued for a more nuanced view of Stein's collaborationist activity, arguing that it was rooted in her wartime predicament and status as a Jew in Nazi-occupied France.
 Similarly, Stein commented in 1938 on Benito Mussolini, Adolf Hitler, Franklin D. Roosevelt, Joseph Stalin and Leon Trotsky: "There is too much fathering going on just now and there is no doubt about it fathers are depressing."